facebook/facebook-php-business-sdk/README.md

 $account->read();
 ```

 For some objects, the Ads API doesn't return all available fields by default.
-The first argument of objects read method accept an array of field names to be requested.
+The first argument of the object's read method is an array of field names to be requested.

 ```php
 use FacebookAds\Object\AdAccount;